aspose-email/Aspose.Email-Products/email/java/metadata/eml/_index.md

 {{% blocks/products/pf/agp/content h2="How to Extract EML Metadata Using Java" %}}

- In order to get EML file metadata, weвЂ™ll use [Aspose.Email for Java](https://products.aspose.com/email/java) API which is a feature-rich, powerful and easy to use metadata API for Java platform.
+ In order to get EML file metadata, we’ll use [Aspose.Email for Java](https://products.aspose.com/email/java) API which is a feature-rich, powerful and easy to use metadata API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-email)